 If I have outstanding prerequisites, when do they need to be completed?

 Candidates must have completed 5 of the 6 science prerequisite courses at the time of application.
 All 6 science prerequisites must be successfully completed by the time of enrollment.

 I would like to report grades from a class I completed after I submitted by CASPA application.
 Do you need my transcripts?

 Elon does not need transcripts to process your academic updates.
 For any courses listed as “planned” or “in progress,” simply enter the final grade into your CASPA application – we do not need transcripts to process the additional coursework.

 Is there a time limit on prerequisite coursework?

 Each science prerequisite course must have been successfully completed within 10 years prior to January enrollment.
-For example, if you apply for the class of 2017 (entering January 2015), your science coursework must have been completed in 2005 or later.
+For example, if you apply during the 2016-17 admissions cycle, your science coursework must have been completed in 2008 or later.
 Non-science prerequisite courses do not have a time limit.

 How does the admissions committee define "upper level human condition courses"?